Skip to content

 Generate a key using the command line:

-headscale --user myfirstuser preauthkeys create --reusable --expiration 24h
+headscale preauthkeys create --user myfirstuser --reusable --expiration 24h

 This will return a pre-authenticated key that can be used to connect a node to headscale during the tailscale command: